aidenybai/lucia/README.md

 If you're looking for something production-ready and is widely that has a API similar to Lucia, check these projects out!

 - [Alpine](https://github.com/alpinejs/alpine) - A rugged, minimal framework for composing JavaScript behavior in your markup.
-- [Stimulus](https://github.com/stimulusjs/stimulus) - A modest JavaScript framework for the HTML you already have
+- [Stimulus](https://github.com/stimulusjs/stimulus) - A modest JavaScript framework for the HTML you already have.
 - [Remake](https://github.com/remake/remake-cli) - Create interactive web apps with just HTML.
 - [Intercooler.js](https://github.com/intercoolerjs/intercooler-js) - Making AJAX as easy as anchor tags.
 - [Mavo](https://github.com/mavoweb/mavo) - Create web applications entirely by writing HTML and CSS!